 Ahiru turned the corner.
 There was no one.
 Huh?

 She flew up higher to get elevation to check around.
-In a moment, she found him, his frayed cloak and white hair instantly recognizable.
+In a moment, she found him, his frayed tunic and white hair instantly recognizable.

 Mytho sat on a thick velvet cushioned chair, his head leaning pensively on his elbow resting on the arm of his seat.
 The light shining through the window onto the wall to his left was almost turning orange, and the shadows were starting to grow taller.
 His eyes were misted over, not really looking at where his eyes were focused.